Cowgirl in the Sand: Lyrics and music

-The music of "Cowgirl in the Sand", like that of "Down by the River", is based on a chord progression from minor chord to major chord.
-Also like "Down by the River", the song features several guitar solos featuring what critic Toby Creswell describes as "distortion and chaos".
-Young plays a distorted guitar section after each of the three choruses.
-Williamson claims that the song includes "some of the most powerful and untamed lead guitar playing ever recorded".
-Allmusic critic Matthew Greenwald describes Young's guitar playing as his "most barbed guitar excursions".
-Rogan notes, that it "has rightly been acclaimed as a prime example of Young's distinctive, brooding guitar work."
-However, when the song was first released, Rolling Stone, while noting that "the lead guitar, alternatively soaring, piercing and driving, keeps the song surging forward", considered Young's guitar work on this song "inferior" to that on earlier songs.
-Rolling Stone considered Young's vocal performance as "the real key to the success of this track", particularly praising the "depth" of his voice.
+"Cowgirl in the Sand", like "Down by the River", is largely based on a two-chord progression from a minor chord to a major chord.
+Both songs feature several guitar solos, which Toby Creswell characterizes as "distortion and chaos".
+Williamson claims that the song includes "some of the most powerful and untamed lead guitar playing ever recorded", while AllMusic critic Matthew Greenwald feels that the song contains Young's "most barbed guitar excursions".

-Young sings "Cowgirl in the Sand" primarily in the falsetto register.
+Young sings "Cowgirl in the Sand" primarily in falsetto.

 Reception

-Allmusic critic Matthew Greenwald described "Cowgirl in the Sand" as "one of Neil Young's most lasting compositions" and "a true classic".
-Rolling Stone critic Rob Sheffield calls it and "Down by the River" the "key tracks" on Everybody Knows This is Nowhere, calling them "long, violent guitar jams, rambling over the nine-minute mark with no trace of virtuosity at all, just staccato guitar blasts sounding as though Young is parachuting down into the middle of the Hatfield-McCoy feud."
+Greenwald described "Cowgirl in the Sand" as "one of Neil Young's most lasting compositions" and "a true classic".
+In 2004, Rolling Stone critic Rob Sheffield called it and "Down by the River" the "key tracks" on Everybody Knows This is Nowhere, describing them as "long, violent guitar jams, rambling over the nine-minute mark with no trace of virtuosity at all, just staccato guitar blasts sounding as though Young is parachuting down into the middle of the Hatfield-McCoy feud."